stigsec/wisp/README.md

 ## Usage

-Start serving files from the current direcotry on default port 8000:
+Start serving files from the current directory on default port 8000:
 ```bash
 wisp
 ```